Vladikamira/pihole-parental-control/README.md

 3. **Enforcement**:
    - It calculates the total time spent watching based on query frequency.
    - Once the configured limit (e.g., 2 hours) is reached, the service instructs Pi-hole to **block** those domains for that specific client.
+   - It also triggers a voice message on Google Cast devices via the `simple-google-speaker` service.
    - At midnight, the counter resets, and domains are unblocked automatically.

 > [!IMPORTANT]